https://www.humantruth.info/belarus.html

 Health:

 Belarus is a pretty unhealthy country.
-Belarus does better than average in its adolescent birth rate30 (but bad for Europe), its food aid and health contributions and WHO compliance31 (but bad for Europe), its fertility rate14 and in its average life expectancy11 (but bad for Europe).
-But, there's bad news too.
-Belarus does worse than average in its immunizations take-up32 (one of the lowest in Europe) and in its alcohol consumption rate33.
-It sits amongst the bottom 20 for its suicide rate34 (amongst the worst in Europe).
-And finally, it is second-from-the-bottom in terms of its smoking rate35.
-The prevalence of overweight adults has increased by 14% between 1976 and 2016.
+Belarus does better than average in its adolescent birth rate30 (but high for Europe), its food aid and health contributions and WHO compliance31 (but bad for Europe), its fertility rate14 and in its average life expectancy11 (but bad for Europe).
+Belarus doesn't do so well in other areas.
+Belarus does worse than average when it comes to its immunizations take-up32 (one of the lowest in Europe) and in its alcohol consumption rate33.
+It falls into the worst 20 in its suicide rate34 (amongst the highest in Europe).
+And finally, it is second-from-the-bottom for its smoking rate35.
+The prevalence of overweight adults has increased by 14% over the last 40 years.
 Life expectancy in Belarus improved by +4.3yrs in the 30 years from 1990, less than the global average of +7.9yrs.
 Belarus's peak fertility rate was 2.67 in 1960.Life Expectancy Higher is better11 | ||

 ---|---|---|